NASA reports on Mars the largest earthquake known outside of Earth

 InSight was sent to Mars with a highly sensitive seismometer, provided by the National Center for Space Studies (CNES) of France, to study the deep interior of the planet.

 As seismic waves pass through or reflect off material in the crust, mantle, and core of Mars, they change in ways that seismologists can study to determine the depth and composition of these layers.
-What scientists learn about the structure of Mars can help them better understand the formation of all rocky worlds, including Earth and its Moon.
+What scientists learn regarding the structure of Mars can help them better understand the formation of all rocky worlds, including Earth and its Moon.

 A magnitude 5 earthquake is a medium sized earthquake compared to those felt on Earth, But it’s near the upper limit of what scientists expected to see on Mars during the InSight mission.
-The science team will need to study this new earthquake further before they can provide details such as its location, the nature of its source, and what it might tell us about the interior of Mars.
+The science team will need to study this new earthquake further before they can provide details such as its location, the nature of its source, and what it might tell us regarding the interior of Mars.

 “Since we installed our seismometer in December 2018, we’ve been waiting for ‘the big one,'” Bruce Banerdt, InSight principal investigator at NASA’s Jet Propulsion Laboratory in Southern California, who directs, said in a statement.
 The mission.
 “This earthquake is sure to provide a view of the planet like no other.
-Scientists will analyze this data to learn new things about Mars in the years to come.”
+Scientists will analyze this data to learn new things regarding Mars in the years to come.”

 The big quake comes as InSight faces new challenges with its solar arrays, which power the mission.
 As InSight’s Mars location enters winter, more dust is in the air, reducing available sunlight.
 On May 7, 2022, the lander’s available power fell just below the limit that activates safe mode, where the spacecraft suspends all but the most essential functions.
 This reaction is designed to protect the lander and can reoccur as available power slowly decreases.